On the homogenization of partial integro-differential-algebraic equations: A general compactness theorem for the homogenization of evolutionary equations

 as $n\to\infty$.
 We arrive at the limit system

 Multiplying this equation by $ $, we obtain

 Next, we consider the operator

 By Theorem \ref{Th: 0-anal-ode}, we deduce that $\eta_2(\cdot)^{-1}$ is a $(c'')$-material law with strictly positive zeroth order term on the range of $M_{22,1}(0)$ for some $c''>0$.
 Moreover, $\eta_1$ is a $(c')$-material law by Theorem \ref{Thm:(P1)}.
-Hence, using Theorem \ref{Th:final}, we deduce the existence of $\eps'',r'',c'''>0$ such that $N \in \s H^{\infty,c'''}(B(r'',r'');L(H_1\oplus H_2))\cap \s H^{\infty}(B(0,\eps'');L(H_1\oplus H_2))$. \end{proof} \begin{rems} Theorem \ref{Thm:(P2)} contains a structural result concerning homogenization.
-We have proved that $0$-analytic material laws lead to $0$-analytic material laws after the homogenization process.
-Hence, it cannot be expected that the homogenized material law contains fractional derivatives with respect to time or explicit delay terms, e.g.\ a delay operator like $\tau_{-h}f:= f(\cdot-h)$ for some $h>0$, as these are not analytic at $0$, see e.g.~\cite[pp. 448 (a),(c)]{Picard}.
+Hence, using Theorem \ref{Th:final}, we deduce the existence of $\eps'',r'',c'''>0$ such that $N \in \s H^{\infty,c'''}(B(r'',r'');L(H_1\oplus H_2))\cap \s H^{\infty}(B(0,\eps'');L(H_1\oplus H_2))$. \end{proof} \begin{rems} In Theorem \ref{Thm:(P2)}, we have proved that $0$-analytic material laws lead to $0$-analytic material laws after the homogenization process.
+Hence, it cannot be expected that the homogenized material law contains fractional derivatives with respect to time or explicit delay terms: Indeed, these operators cannot be represented as material laws, which are analytic in $0$, see e.g.~\cite[pp. 448 (a),(c)]{Picard} or \cite{Drrerfrac}.
 By Theorem \ref{Th: SolTh} we see that the limit equation is also well-posed and causal.
-The assertion concerning the range of the material law $N$ may be interpreted as ``the main physical phenomenon remains unchanged under the homogenization process''.
-Indeed, the difference between the wave equation and the heat equation written as a first order system as in \cite[Example 1.4.6]{Waurick2011} or \cite[Example 3.2]{Waurick2010} is the range of the zeroth order term in the material law.
-Due to the limiting process there might be higher order parts in the expansion of the material law, which result in memory effects. \end{rems}
+The assertion concerning the range of the material law $N$ may be interpreted as ``the main physical phenomenon remains unchanged under the homogenization process'': A clarification of the latter statement is in order.
+One difference between the wave equation and the heat equation written as a first order system as in \cite[Example 1.4.6]{Waurick2011} or \cite[Example 3.2]{Waurick2010} is the range of the zeroth order term in the material law.
+More precisely, let $\Omega\subseteqq \mathbb{R}^N$ open, $\kappa\in L^\infty(\Omega)^{N\times N}$ such that $\kappa^{-1}\in L^\infty(\Omega)^{N\times N}$.
+For smooth and compactly supported $f$ and $g$ we shall rewrite the wave equation